SaifAlmaliki/Image-Augmentation/README.md

 A range of techniques are supported, as well as pixel scaling methods.
 We will focus on five main types of data augmentation techniques for image data; specifically:

 -Image shifts via the width_shift_range and height_shift_range arguments.

 -Image flips via the horizontal_flip and vertical_flip arguments.

--Image rotations via the rotation_range argument -Image brightness via the brightness_range argument.
+-Image rotations via the rotation_range argument.

+-Image brightness via the brightness_range argument.

 -Image zoom via the zoom_range argument.